 |Whig||The term Whig describes political progressives who believe in the gradual improvement of human society.
 Whigs believe that all societies will, given time, evolve into liberal democracies with constitutional government and universal freedoms.
 Whig historians and their modern counterparts, the neo-Whigs, write history as the story of human progress toward these goals.|

-Sentence stems for writing about historians
+Sentence stems for historians

 Discussing historians demands a particular writing style.
 Writing about historians goes beyond just quoting or paraphrasing their views.
 You must learn to summarise a historian’s conclusions while suggesting how or why they reached them.
 You should try to write comparatively and critically, weighing up one historian against others and evaluating the validity of a historian’s work.
 This section contains 25 sentence stems useful when writing about historians.